-Bach replaces 71-year-old Belgian Jacques Rogge who completed the maximum 12-year term in office.
+Bach replaces 71-year-old Belgian Jacques Rogge who had completed the maximum 12 year term in office.

-After winning by a majority in the second round of voting – Bach becomes the ninth IOC president and eighth European in the most powerful job in sport.
+After winning a majority of the votes in the second round of voting – Bach becomes the ninth IOC president in its 119-year history and eighth European in the most powerful job in sport.